luarvic/click2approve/README.md

 ### Client-Side UI

-The UI provides the browser-based experience for uploading files, submitting approval requests, reviewing tasks, and viewing request state.
+The UI provides the browser-based experience for uploading files, submitting workflow requests, reviewing tasks, discussing work, and viewing request state.

 It is written in [TypeScript](https://www.typescriptlang.org/) and uses: